Ucnt/aws-s3-data-finder/README.md

 - These are in module/prefixes_postfixes.py.
 I have commented out a large number that were not useful to me.
 - If a ".", "-", or "_" is already in the name, only that char will be used (faster and best results)
 - The --prefix_postfix option can be: both, prefix, or postfix
-- You can add a "{separator}" to a bucket name e.g. "zoom{separator}meetings".
+- You can add "{separator}" to a prefix/postfix in module/prefixes_postfixes.py e.g. "zoom{separator}meetings".
 This will, as the script goes through separators (e.g. "-", "_", "."), that separator will be added in place if "{separator}".
 This makes it less work to add variations of prefixes/postfixes with consistent character types.
+In the script this will add "zoommeetings" "zoom-meetings" "zoom_meetings" and "zoom.meetings" as a prefix/postfix.

 # Example commands